I. this in function

 console.log(o.a); // 38

-is set to the current element to which the event handler is attached; not the target elementthis === e.currentTarget
+thisin DOM event handlerthisis set to the target element the event fired fromthisis set to the current element to which the event handler is attached; not the target elementthis === e.currentTarget1

 2